-Simplification.
-The problem of nonavailability of data was circumvented by simplification, or the so-called rules of thumb.
-As case-specific profit-split data was not available, valuation practice came up with some universal percentage figures presumed to be typical or average profit-split ratios for intan-
+The problem of non-availability of data was first circumvented by simplification, or the so-called rules of thumb.
+As case-specific profit-split data was not available, valuation practice came up with some universal percentage figures presumed to be typical or average profit-split ratios for intangibles.
+In its early version, the rule of thumb said that 25 percent of the